DevMa7e1/CommandLineTunes/README.md

 # CommandLineTunes
 Simple audio player with a CLI.
 ## Features
-* Quick, clean crossfade between songs to avoid those annoying clicks at the start and end of songs
+* Quick, clean crossfade between songs to avoid those annoying clicks at the start and end of songs (in normal mode)
+* Continuous playback of songs with no transition (also known as gapless playback) (in continuous mode)
 * Simple, easy to use, text-only interface
 * Basic volume controls and the ability to skip songs
 * Plays mp3, wav and flac files